Shambhala (roller coaster): History

 Rumors that PortAventura World would be investing in a new Bolliger & Mabillard Dive Coaster emerged in late 2010.
 In May 2011, speculation that the park was planning to build a hypercoaster that would pass over Dragon Khan arose.
 Land clearing began in the summer of 2011.
 Shambhala was announced to the public on 24 October 2011; the layout of the roller coaster was leaked 2 days earlier.
 The last piece of track was installed in mid-April 2012 following a signing event and the placement of several country flags on the track.
 Testing of the ride began in the same month.
 Following the completion of testing, a ribbon cutting ceremony was held on 12 May 2012 before opening to the public the same day.
-Over 300 workers from countries including Germany, France, Hungary, Poland, Switzerland, and United States of America took part in the construction of Shambhala.
+Over 300 workers from countries including Germany, France, Hungary, Poland, Switzerland, and United States took part in the construction of Shambhala.

 At the time of opening, the roller coaster held records for tallest, longest drop, and fastest hypercoaster in Europe, though all three records have since been surpassed by Hyperion at Energylandia.
 These records were held by Silver Star at Europa-Park prior to Shambhala's opening.

 In September 2019, a video showing a rider catching a phone dropped by a rider a few rows ahead went viral.

 Ride experience

 After departing from the station, the train makes a 90 degree turn to the right, then begins to climb the 76 m tall chain lift hill.
 Once the train reaches the top of the lift, the train drops back down to the ground at a 77.4 degree angle reaching speeds of up to 134 km/h as it passes through a tunnel and races past the drop off Dragon Khan's midcourse brakes.
 Following the first drop, the train then makes a slight left turn into the first of five camelback hills before dropping again and entering a figure-8-like helix, also known as an ampersand turn.
-On the return trip, the train goes over a very small hill (speed hill); at the same time, passing through a trim brake which isn’t activated.
+On the return trip, the train goes over a very small hill (speed hill); at the same time, passing through a trim brake which isn't activated.
 Immediately after, the train enters the second camelback hill, followed by a slight left turn, then crossing under Dragon Khan's first drop to enter a splashdown element.
-Unlike other coasters featuring a splashdown (Diamondback, Sheikra, Griffon, etc), Shambhala’s train never hits the water.
+Unlike other coasters featuring a splashdown (Diamondback, Sheikra, Griffon, etc), Shambhala's train never hits the water.
 The splash is created by a series of water jets that shoot up when the train passes, creating the splashdown effect.
 The splashdown is followed by another set of camelback hills.
 Following these hills, the train passes through the mid-course brake run.
 Finally, after making a banked downward left turn, the train passes over the final hill before entering the final brake run leading directly back to the station where the next riders board.
 One cycle of the ride lasts about three minutes.